-Since being founded in 2009 OperaUpClose has produced twenty-five operas: six world premieres of contemporary operas and nineteen classic operas in newly commissioned chamber orchestrations and English librettos.
+Since being founded in 2009 OperaUpClose has produced twenty-nine operas: six world premieres of contemporary operas and twenty-three classic operas in newly commissioned chamber orchestrations and English librettos.
 For a list of all of our previous productions please see our PAST PRODUCTIONS page.
 Our production of La Bohème won the 2011 Olivier Award for Best Opera Production and the WhatsOnStage.com Award for Best Off-West End production; and our world premiere of The Blank Canvas won the 2015 Off West End Award for Best Opera.

 Between 2010 and 2015 OperaUpClose was the resident company at the King’s Head Theatre, managing all operations and programming of the venue.
 We began regularly touring our productions to mid-scale venues across England in 2013.
 In 2014 we began operating as a charity.
 In 2015 we ended our residency at the King’s Head Theatre in order to develop our touring; education and participation programmes; and to create more ambitious and innovative productions than a residency in one small theatre allowed.
 That year we toured to 35 theatres and festivals, with four different productions, and opened three new productions in London.
 Since 2014 OperaUpClose performances account for circa 12% of the UK's total opera performances.

 We feel passionately about producing contemporary opera as well as new versions of the classics, so in Autumn 2012 we launched Flourish, a competition to a discover a new chamber opera.
 We fund and produce the winning opera of each year’s competition.
 For more information please visit our FLOURISH page.